Merchant growthMerchant growthPlaybookCheckout

 Start with the clearest euro use case

 The best EURC rollout is usually narrower than a USDC or USDT rollout.
 That is a strength, not a limitation.
-When the first euro checkout flow is operationally clean, it becomes much easier to widen exposure without creating confusion for your team or your buyers.
+When the first euro checkout flow is clear, it becomes much easier to widen exposure without creating confusion for your team or your buyers.

 • Begin with invoices, B2B collection, or euro-priced offers where the payment path is already clear.

-• Track completion rate and support tickets separately from USD stablecoin flows.
+• Track completion rate and buyer questions separately from USD stablecoin flows.

 • Expand only after euro reconciliation is clean.